1. Jainism was founded by__________.

 Explanation: Jain monks enriched regional languages with religious and secular works.

-73. The Jain practice of fasting unto death is called:
+73. The Jain practice of fasting unto death is called__________.

 A) Nirvana